 Weinstein is the product of a non-believing household—she describes her father, filmmaker Larry Weinstein (Propaganda!), as fiercely atheistic—yet still, she felt oddly connected to the C3 congregants.

 “When I went to the services, everyone was so beautiful and well-dressed and so heavily tattooed I felt like I was out at a Dundas and Ossington bar,” recalls Weinstein.
 “I’m fascinated by how people create meaning in their lives.
 I am a part of a generation, like everyone in this film, which is, frankly, lonely and lost.
 I’ve always been really curious about people who feel very religious and I wondered what allows people to have this sense of conviction.”

 Principe’s commitment to finding a balance between commercial and exposé represents one of her key creative contributions to #BLESSED.
-Wei also worked hard not to create a political screed against evil developers, which is why her film pays attention to Westbank’s consultations with the community.
+Wei also worked hard not to create a political screed against evil developers, which is why their film pays attention to Westbank’s consultations with the community.

 “On the one hand, I loved Honest Ed’s and my apartment.
-Watching Ed’s be demolished was heartbreaking,” she remembers.
+Watching Ed’s be demolished was heartbreaking,” they remember.
 “But I didn’t want to just make an anti-gentrification film, where it’s us versus them, a David versus Goliath documentary.
 I’m sure if Westbank had been building condos I would have made a different film.
 I’m happy they’re bringing rentals into the neighbourhood.
 Then again, who’s going to be able to afford them?”